syncthing/syncthing-android/CONTRIBUTING.md

 Code should follow the [Android Code Style Guidelines](https://source.android.com/source/code-style.html#java-language-rules).
 This can be done automatically in Android Studio.

 Unit tests are available, and can be executed with `gradle connectedAndroidTest`, or from Android Studio.
-New code should always add or improve related tests.
+New code should always come with tests.

 Lint warnings should be fixed.
 If that's not possible, they should be ignored as specifically as possible.